OISF/suricata/doc/devguide/extending/app-layer/app-layer-frames.rst

     :end-before: /* app-layer-frame-documentation tag end: updating frame->len
     :dedent: 4

-Register relevant callbacks (not that these will have to be written, for C):
+Register relevant callbacks (note that the actual functions will also have to be written, for C):

 .. literalinclude:: ../../../../src/app-layer-htp.c
     :caption: src/app-layer-htp.c